gaurav101b/gaurav101b/README.md

 👋 Hi there, I'm Gaurav!

-🎓 I graduated from IIT Bhubaneswar with a degree in Computer Science.
+🎓 I graduated from IIT Bhubaneswar with a degree in Electrical engineering.

 💼 Currently, I work at Goldman Sachs, where I'm a software engineer working on building financial technology.